dwillis/hulse/README.md

 # Hulse

+Hulse is a Ruby gem for accessing raw data and information published by and about the U.S. Congress.
+It works using Ruby 1.9.3, 2.0 and 2.1.
+It is not a wrapper for existing non-governmental APIs of congressional information.
+Instead, it loads, parses and scrapes official sources.

-Hulse is a Ruby gem for accessing House and Senate roll call votes from the official sources on [house.gov](http://clerk.house.gov/evs/2013/index.asp) and [senate.gov](http://www.senate.gov/pagelayout/legislative/a_three_sections_with_teasers/votes.htm).
-It works using Ruby 1.9.3 and 2.0.0.
+Hulse can be used to get House and Senate roll call votes from the official sources on [house.gov](http://clerk.house.gov/evs/2013/index.asp) and [senate.gov](http://www.senate.gov/pagelayout/legislative/a_three_sections_with_teasers/votes.htm).

 Hulse has two classes, `HouseVote` and `SenateVote`, which create Ruby objects using the XML attributes available from roll call vote data (voice votes are not covered by Hulse or available as data from official sources).
 Hulse makes a few changes, renaming some attributes for clarity and consistency, and collapsing each House vote's date and time into a single datetime attribute.
 Otherwise it does not alter the original data.